blouyakis/emt_basic/module_2_test.md

 ### Q93 🟢
 **Front**
-To deliver O₂ at safe pressure you need a(n):
+Which of the following is necessary to deliver oxygen to patients at a safe pressure?
 · **Regulator** · Float ball · Filter · Flowmeter only

 **Back**